About

 Neurodivergence is a creative superpower.

-My ADHD brain might not be built for corporate productivity, but it's perfectly designed for seeing connections others miss, for diving deep into creative obsessions, and for envisioning new paradigms to improve human life.
+My ADHD brain might not be built for corporate productivity, but it’s perfectly designed for seeing connections others miss, diving deep into creative obsessions, and envisioning new paradigms for improving life.

 Interviews